OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-package/index.md

 #### Phase 4

-If the Deployment resource was successfully created, Octopus will execute the final phase which involves pointing the Service resource to the blue Deployment resource, and deleting up any old Deployment resources.
+If the Deployment resource was successfully created, Octopus will execute the final phase which involves pointing the Service resource to the blue Deployment resource, and deleting any old Deployment resources.

-At the beginning of Phase 4 there are three resources in Kubernetes: the green Deployment resource, the Blue deployment resource (now completely deployed and ready to accept traffic), and the Service resource which is still pointing at the green Deployment resource.
+At the beginning of Phase 4 there are three resources in Kubernetes: the green Deployment resource, the blue Deployment resource (now completely deployed and ready to accept traffic), and the Service resource which is still pointing at the green Deployment resource.

-Octopus now updates the Service resource to direct traffic to the Blue deployment resource.
+Octopus now updates the Service resource to direct traffic to the blue Deployment resource.

 Once the Service resource is updated, any old Deployment resources are deleted.
-Old Deployment resources are defined as any Deployment resource with a `Octopus.Step.Id` label that matches the Octopus step that was just deployed, and a `Octopus.Deployment.Id` label that does not match the ID of the deployment that was just completed.
+Old Deployment resources are defined as any Deployment resource with an `Octopus.Step.Id` label that matches the Octopus step that was just deployed and a `Octopus.Deployment.Id` label that does not match the ID of the deployment that was just completed.

 :::hint
 If the deployment fails at phase 3, the Kubernetes cluster can be left with multiple Deployment resources in a failed state.
-Because Deployment resources with a `Octopus.Deployment.Id` label that does not match the current deployment are deleted in phase 4, a successful deployment will remove all previously created Deployment resource objects.
+Because Deployment resources with an `Octopus.Deployment.Id` label that does not match the current deployment are deleted in phase 4, a successful deployment will remove all previously created Deployment resource objects.

-This means failed deployments can be retried, and once successful all previous Deployment resources will be cleaned up.
+This means failed deployments can be retried, and once successful, all previous Deployment resources will be cleaned up.
 :::

 ![Phase 4](phase4.svg)

-#### Deployment strategy summary
+#### Deployment Strategy Summary

 The choice of which deployment strategy to use is influenced by three major factors:

 1. Does the deployment require no downtime?
 2. Can multiple versions of the Deployment resource coexist, even if different versions can not receive external traffic?
 This may not be possible if the act of deploying a new Deployment resource results in incompatible database upgrades.
 3. Can multiple versions of the Deployment resource accept traffic at the same time?
-This may not be possible if APIs have changed in ways that are not backwards compatible.
+This may not be possible if APIs have changed in ways that are not backward compatible.

 | Strategy   | No Downtime  | Multiple Deployed Versions  | Multiple Accessible Versions |